Hyundai Bayon Review 2025: Price, specs & boot space

 • Not the most practical in its class

-"The Hyundai Bayon is a genuinely no-nonsense small SUV.
+"The Hyundai Bayon is a no-nonsense small SUV.
 It's not the flashiest, sportiest or even the most spacious crossover on the market, but it does represent impressive value for money.
-It'll be cheap to run, too, thanks to mild-hybrid technology that's standard across the range."
+It'll be cheap to run, too, thanks to its frugal engine."

-So what's the Hyundai Bayon's unique selling point?
-The one thing that's going to tempt you into a Hyundai dealer when there are so many other excellent small SUVs on the market?
-Well, it looks pretty smart, while its starting price of a smidgen over £20,000 means it's fairly affordable as far as compact SUVs go.
+So what's the Hyundai Bayon's unique selling point - the one thing that's going to tempt you into a Hyundai dealer when there are so many other excellent small SUVs on the market?
+Well, it looks pretty smart, while its starting price of a smidgen under £23,000 means it's fairly affordable as far as compact SUVs go.

 The Bayon's interior is much like the Hyundai i20's.
 You don't even get a particularly high seating position, but all trim levels do come with an impressive digital instrument cluster rather than conventional dials.
-It's available with one of the best infotainment systems in the sector, too, in the form of a 10.25-inch central navigation system with Apple CarPlay and Android Auto.
+It's available with one of the best infotainment systems in the sector, too, in the form of a 10.25-inch central navigation system with Apple CarPlay and Android Auto and sat-nav as standard on all trims.
 Maybe that's the Bayon's USP.

-There are just three trim levels available: SE Connect, Premium and Ultimate.
-It might have a low price tag, but even the most affordable Hyundai Bayon SE Connect isn't exactly sparsely equipped.
-You get things like Apple CarPlay and Android Auto, a reversing camera and 16-inch alloy wheels – but, crucially, not the aforementioned 10.25-inch nav display.
+There are just three trim levels available: Advance, Premium and Ultimate, with the Advance model replacing the SE Connect when the Bayon was facelifted in early 2024.
+It might have a low price tag, but even the most affordable Hyundai Bayon Advance isn't exactly sparsely equipped.
+You get things like Apple CarPlay and Android Auto, a reversing camera and 16-inch alloy wheels – and crucially the aforementioned 10.25-inch nav display that was not part of the SE Connect's kit list.

-It's worth hunting out a mid-spec Hyundai Bayon Premium for that alone, along with LED headlights, heated front seats, climate control and 17-inch alloy wheels.
-The posh Hyundai Bayon Ultimate, meanwhile, comes with gloss black exterior highlights, smart keyless entry, a Bose sound system and added driver-assistance tech.
+A mid-spec Hyundai Bayon Premium provides heated front seats and steering wheel, climate control, and 17-inch alloy wheels.
+The posh Hyundai Bayon Ultimate, meanwhile, comes with gloss black exterior highlights, sunroof, smart keyless entry, and a Bose sound system.

-It's an easy car to drive, its compact dimensions helping around town (not to mention the standard-fit parking sensors and reversing camera).
+It's an easy car to drive and the compact dimensions help around town (not to mention the standard-fit rear parking sensors and reversing camera).
+The Premium and Ultimate also have front parking sensors.
 It's comfortable on national speed limit roads, too – not as soft as a Citroen C3 Aircross, but not as firm as a Ford Puma.

 In terms of trim level, the mid-spec Hyundai Bayon Premium offers a good compromise between desirable equipment and affordability.
-It comes with the desirable 10.25-inch navigation system, as well as nice-to-have features like the wireless phone charger, LED headlamps, privacy glass and heated front seats/steering wheel.
+It comes with nice-to-have features like climate control, automatic wipers, front parking sensors, rear privacy glass, heated steering, and 17-inch alloy wheels.

 If you're in the market for a small SUV, you might also want to consider the (very slightly) bigger Hyundai Kona, as well as the Kia Stonic.
 The Nissan Juke and Renault Captur are two very popular alternatives, while we also rate the Skoda Kamiq and Volkswagen T-Cross.
 The Ford Puma's a slightly more stylish choice, as is the Peugeot 2008, DS 3 Crossback and SEAT Arona.
 The Toyota Yaris Cross is an excellent small hybrid SUV, too.